-We now shift to the question of how black hole charge $Q$ influences the quasinormal spectrum.
 When a nonzero charge is introduced, multiple purely imaginary modes emerge.
-Focusing on the $\Psi^\mathrm{odd}_0$ master function, the left panel of figure~\ref{figPIqnf} shows that, for each given horizon radius $r_+$, there are two lowest purely imaginary-frequency modes: one approaches the algebraically special frequency as $Q\to0$, the other diverges to large damping rate as $Q\to0$; As the figure focuses on the effects of varying $r_+$ on the quasi-normal frequency, only one diverging branch per $r_+$ is plotted for clarity.
-Turning to the $\Psi^{\rm even}_0$ master function, the right panel of figure~\ref{figPIqnf} illustrates multiple purely imaginary frequency branches that diverge as $Q\to0$, but there is no branch connecting to the algebraically special mode.
-This is because, for the even-parity master function, purely imaginary-frequency modes are absent in the uncharged limit and are replaced by low-lying modes~\cite{Michalogiorgakis:2006jc}.
-Together, the two panel of figure \ref{figPIqnf} highlight that the charges universally introduce numerous---possibly infinitely many---purely imaginary frequency branches that diverge as $Q\to0$, a characteristic observable in the spectrum of any master function.
+Focusing on the $\Psi^\mathrm{odd}_0$ master function, the left panel of figure~\ref{figPIqnf} shows that, for each given horizon radius $r_+$, there are two lowest purely imaginary-frequency branches: one approaches the algebraically special frequency as $Q\to0$, the other diverges to large damping rate as $Q\to0$; since the figure focuses on the effects of varying $r_+$ on the quasinormal frequency, only one diverging branch per $r_+$ is plotted for clarity.
+Turning to the master function $\Psi^{\rm even}_0$, the right panel of figure~\ref{figPIqnf} illustrates multiple purely imaginary frequency branches that diverge as $Q\to0$, but there is no branch connecting to the algebraically special mode.
+This is because, for the even-parity perturbations, purely imaginary-frequency modes are absent in the uncharged limit and are replaced by low-lying modes~\cite{Michalogiorgakis:2006jc}.
+Together, the two panels of figure \ref{figPIqnf} highlight that the charges universally introduce numerous---possibly infinitely many---purely imaginary frequency branches that diverge as $Q\to0$, a characteristic observable in the spectrum of any master function.

 Another important feature of the quasinormal spectrum is the charge-induced suppression of bifurcation.
 Figure~\ref{figodd1} shows the quasinormal frequencies of $\Psi^{\rm odd}_1$.
 The upper panel displays the behavior for different horizon radii $r_+$ at overtone $n=1$.
 As $r_+$ increases, the bifurcation becomes more pronounced, meaning that a larger normalized charge is required to suppress the bifurcation and merge the branches.
 The lower panel shows the frequencies for $r_+=50$ and overtones $n=1,2,3$.
-For higher overtones (e.g., $n=3$), the bifurcation is less noticeable, indicating that the suppression effect is more easily observed in lower overtones.
+For higher overtone branches (e.g., $n=3$), the bifurcation is less noticeable, indicating that the suppression effect is more easily observed in lower overtone branches.